Enhancing the Josephson diode effect with Majorana bound states

-The majority of studies on JDs have involved systems with spin-orbit coupling (SOC) and magnetic fields, with experiments that strongly support their realization in semiconductor-superconductor junctions \cite{baumgartner2022supercurrent,mazur2022gatetunable,PhysRevLett.131.027001}.
-Moreover, JDs are characterized based on their quality factors (efficiency), which measure the diode's ability to conduct current along one direction and, in JJs, it implies different critical currents along opposite directions.
-In this regard, recent works have reported sizeable and highly tunable quality factors, showing that JJs with SOC and magnetism hold great promise for JDs.
+Most of the studies on JDs have involved systems with spin-orbit coupling (SOC) and magnetic fields, with experiments that strongly support their realization in semiconductor-S junctions \cite{baumgartner2022supercurrent,mazur2022gatetunable,PhysRevLett.131.027001,nadeem2023superconducting,valentini2023parityconserving}.
+Moreover, JDs are characterized based on their quality factors, which measure the diode's ability to conduct current along one direction.
+In this regard, recent studies have reported sizable and highly tunable quality factors, showing that JJs with SOC and magnetism hold great promise for JDs.